simonseroussi/simonseroussi.github.io/source/_posts/2014-06-25-slash-regular-expressions-slash.markdown

     /\A[a-z]+\d*\.*[a-z]*@{1}[a-z]+\.[a-z]+\.*[a-z]*/

 Ultimately, we want to indicate the regex that whatever string we match, it is ending now.
 Nothing else should be matched after that.
-We use this expression pattern ```\z```, meanin end of string.
+We use this expression pattern ```\z```, which **means the string ends**.

     /\A[a-z]+\d*\.*[a-z]*@{1}[a-z]+\.[a-z]+\.*[a-z]*\z/